 Why is it Important?
-There is growing recognition that teenage pregnancy and early parenthood can lead to poor educational achievement, poor physical and mental health, poverty, and social isolation.
-Socio-economic disadvantage can be both a cause and an effect of young parenthood.
+Many young people are successful in adapting to the role of parenthood and have happy healthy children.
+For too many, however, unplanned teenage pregnancy and early parenthood is associated with poor educational achievement, poor physical and mental health, poverty, and social isolation.
 Increasing efforts have been made to identify factors influencing the rate of teenage pregnancy and effective interventions (Health Evidence Network, 2007).